Mar-tin-G/LocalUrlToText/README.md

 [phpBB 3.1](https://www.phpbb.com/) Extension Local URL To Text

+## Beta

+This extension is still in beta status.
+Please do not use this extension on production boards without testing.

 ## Description

 Replaces local URLs (links to forums, topics, posts or member profiles within your board) with a customizable text.